GEM-benchmark/NL-Augmenter/transformations/font_change/README.md

 ## Target Tasks

-This transformation can be used for augmenting the text in classification task.
+This transformation can be used for data augmentation in text classification tasks.